- Amy Silberhorn

 The Business School is proud that Deloitte Touche Tohmatsu Australia chose to join CEMS as our corporate partner.

 Visit the following pages for a full list of:

 The Business School also ensures its programs are professionally relevant and accredited through discipline-based advisory bodies which work closely with organisations such as CPA Australia, the Institute of Chartered Accountants in Australia, the Australian Computer Society, and the Australian Marketing Institute.

 Corporate and government links play an important role in teaching and learning.
 Case studies, internships, on-the-job projects, workshops and other learning activities see direct involvement with business, industry and government.
 Input from practitioners is also encouraged through the appointment of adjunct professors, tutors and guest speakers drawn from the business world.

 Much of our research involves collaboration with business and industry, and extensive consultancy projects are funded by and involve collaboration with business and government organisations.

 The University of Sydney Business School greatly appreciates the support of many organisations through corporate-sponsored scholarships and prizes.
-These include the CVC Scholarship for International Entrepreneurship Research, PricewaterhouseCoopers Nathan Moss Scholarship in Business and the Citigroup Simon Taylor Scholarship.
-The University of Sydney Business School would also like to recognize donors for their support for awards such as the Joye Prizes, Phillip Noel Hartley Smith Distinguished Honours Scholarship, and the Wayne Lonergan Outstanding Teaching Award.
+The University of Sydney Business School would also like to recognise donors for their support for awards such as the Phillip Noel Hartley Smith Distinguished Honours Scholarship, and the Wayne Lonergan Distinguished Undergraduate Scholarship.